Tropical Cyclone Activity

 Eastern North Pacific Tropical Weather Outlook

-000ABPZ20 KNHC 241125TWOEP Tropical Weather OutlookNWS National Hurricane Center Miami FL500 AM PDT Fri Oct 24 2025For the eastern and central North Pacific east of 180 longitude:Central East Pacific (EP92):Showers and thunderstorms continue in association with an area of low pressure located well south of the southern tip of the Baja California Peninsula.
-Environmental conditions appear conducive for further development of this system, and a tropical depression is likely to form during the next couple of days while it moves generally westward at 10 to 15 mph.* Formation chance through 48 hours...medium...60 percent.* Formation chance through 7 days...high...80 percent.$$Forecaster Roberts
+000ABPZ20 KNHC 151726TWOEP Tropical Weather OutlookNWS National Hurricane Center Miami FL1100 AM PDT Mon Jun 15 2026For the eastern and central North Pacific east of 180 longitude:Well Southwest of the Baja California Peninsula (EP93):A broad area of low pressure located well southwest of the Baja California Peninsula is producing disorganized showers and thunderstorms.
+Environmental conditions could support some gradual development during the next day or so while the system moves northward and then northwestward at 5 to 10 mph.
+Thereafter, increasing dry mid-level air is expected to limit further development.* Formation chance through 48 hours...low...30 percent.* Formation chance through 7 days...low...30 percent.$$Forecaster Kelly

 There are no tropical cyclones at this time.